bishal-codes/react_js_learning/README.md

   - Bob encrypts a message using Alice's public key.
   - Alice decrypts the message using her private key.

+- Private key: secret key, known only to the owner.
+  - a random 256-bit number (32 bytes) (e.g., 0x1234567890abcdef)
+  - used to `sign transactions`, `proving ownership of the account`.
+  - like a password that grants access to a users ethereum account.

 #### Public Key Cryptography in Practice

 ##### Digital Signatures

-- ensures messages's integrity and authenticity
+- ensures messages's integrity and authenticity (verifying the sender).
-  Bob --- (private key) ---> signs a message -- (Bob's public key) --> anyone can verify the signature using Bob's public key'
+  - Bob --- (private key) ---> signs a message -- (Bob's public key) --> anyone can verify the signature using Bob's public key'

 ##### Encryption

+- Protecting sensitive data in financial systems, ensuring confidentiality in messages or transactions.
-Bob's public key can be used to encrypt a message that only Bob's private key can decrypt, ensuring confidentiality.
+- Bob's public key can be used to encrypt a message that only Bob's private key can decrypt, ensuring confidentiality.

+##### Secure Communication

+- In HTTPS (web security), public key cryptography is used to establish a secure channel between a user and a server.

 [Back to Top](#table-of-contents)